Kanwal Ameen: Personal life

 Ameen is the mother of Ali Zafar, a Pakistani actor and singer.
 In a 2010 interview with Abdul Samad Ansari, Ameen explained that she entered into an arranged marriage with her husband, Mohammad Zafarullah.

 Honours and awards

 In 2010, Ameen received the Pakistan Library Association (PLA) Appreciation Award for Academic Achievement.
 That same year, she also received a Best University Teacher Award from the Higher Education Commission of Pakistan but the award carried added significance for Ameen as she was "the first-ever library information science professor to earn the honour."
 In 2013, Ameen received the Asian Library Leader's Award for Professional Excellence from the Satija Research Foundation for Library and Information Science, India.
+On 23rd March, 2024 she has been awarded with highest national award Hila-e-Imtiaz by Government of Pakistan.

 Selected works

 Ameen has published in many forms, including books, journals, and conference papers.
 Following are a few of her published works: